790gradml/gradML/info/class_policy.md

 ## Listener
 Due to capacity and other constraints, we will not be able to accept Listener registrants in Fall 2023.

-### Collaboration

-We encourage students to discuss assignments in this subject with other students and with the teaching staff to better understand the concepts.
-However, everything you hand in on-line or off-line must be your own work, as it's also critical for your individual learning to be sure you devote concentrated independent effort to solving all the problems.

-The correct model is to discuss solution strategies and write your solutions individually.
-Implementations that are identical or differ only by variable names will not receive full credit.

 ## GradSupport